dadrian/dadrian.io/content/blog/posts/startup-math.md

 Because the startup probably doesn't have any revenue at this point, it's often simpler to just think of Seed rounds in terms of ownership: you give away 15-20% of the company in exchange for money, a good story, and maybe some initial traction.
-Nowadays, this can continue all the way through Series A and B.
 Including the seed round, a company is usually diluted 20-30% by the Series A, and then another 10-20% for the Series B and each round after that.

-Once a startup reaches a point where they’re actually selling a product and making some revenue, they will _eventually_ need to get to an annual revenue number that is 10% of their valuation.
+Once a startup reaches a point where they’re actually selling a product and making some revenue, they need to start thinking about how to get to an annual revenue number that is 10% of their valuation.
 The better the growth potential and the better of a storyteller the CEO is, the longer they can put this off.
 If the startup has network effects (like a social network), or if user growth is really strong and bottom-up (like a developer-focused infra startup), and there's a clear way to _eventually_ convert the users into revenue, this can further delay the need to align revenue with valuation.

 If you are offered options or stock as part of a compensation package at a startup, the strike price and value of those options are based on the valuation